 The first Marine Life Conservation District in Hawaii, Hanauma Bay is a circular-shaped bay filled with an assortment of coral and marine life, some of which can only be found in Hawaii.
 The clear, shallow waters are perfect for a day of relaxed snorkeling and swimming, and a great place to capture close-up shots of Hawaii’s most interesting underwater species.

 Go early to avoid crowds, as this spot fills up quickly, and make sure to pay special attention to the steps taken to preserve the health of the surrounding marine life and reef system.
+This is one of the most beautiful beaches in the world!

 #6 Visit Pearl Harbor

 Now a National Historic Landmark, Pearl Harbor is the #1 visitor destination on Oahu.
-The grounds of Pearl Harbor are home to four historic sights, including the USS Arizona, Battleship Missouri, USS Bowfin Submarine and the Pacific Aviation Museum.
+The grounds of Pearl Harbor are home to four historic sights, including the USS Arizona, Battleship Missouri, USS Bowfin Submarine, and the Pacific Aviation Museum.

 Spend a full day exploring the sites, getting an in-depth look at the historical significance of the area, and pay tribute to the fallen heroes of the December 7th attack.
-More than 2,000 free USS Arizona Memorial walk-in tickets are given away on a daily, first-come first-served basis.
+More than 2,000 free USS Arizona Memorial walk-in tickets are given away on a daily, first-come-first-served basis.

 #7 Tour Kualoa